ffuf/ffuf/README.md

 Additionally, in case you wish to use bunch of configuration files for different use cases, you can do this by defining the configuration file path using `-config` command line flag that takes the file path to the configuration file as its parameter.

+## <a name="docker"></a>A note about Docker
+The technique to install Docker stated above relies on the assumption that your `.ffuf` directory.
+If it's not please replace the flag `-v $HOME/.ffuf:/app/.ffuf` with `-v /path/to/your/config/DIRECTORY:/app/.ffuf`.
+Do **not** change the path after the colon!
+You do not have to instruct ffuf to user another config directory.

+The same procedure can be applied to `-v $HOME/wordlists:/app/wordlists`.
+Here you may also change the path after the colon.
+Since `/app` is the PWD inside the container make sure you pass the right path (eg instead of `ffuf -w wordlists/...`, you can use `ffuf -w /whatever/you/changed/the/internal/path/to`).

+If you're still unsure what the heck this flag is about see [here](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only).

 ## Usage